Habits: How to Replace Bad Habits with Good Ones

 Also, concepts like “Hello Fresh“*, “Marley Spoon“* or “Kochhaus“* are a great way to save time.
 Here you will not only find great, creative recipes, but also the required ingredients in appropriate quantities.
 Order quickly on the internet, have it delivered, and cook in 30 minutes.
 I voluntarily make unpaid and honest endorsements, because I like the idea behind them.
 It’s great that it also gives “beginners” the opportunity to cook quickly, deliciously, and healthy.

 What about Sweets?

 Sweets are an enormous temptation that many people cannot resist.
 Personally, I developed a simple trick for myself: as a general rule, I no longer buy sweets in order to keep them out of reach so that in times of cravings I grab healthier alternatives instead.
 Now, I simply have no desire for them anymore.
 Speaking of shopping: Here good and bad habits can settle.
 Supermarkets are a challenge for mental strength.
-In order to get to the healthy, tasty fruits and vegetables, you have to first make it through the candy department before you’re led to the supposedly healthy fruit yoghurts.
-And when you finally make it to the checkout, you have to stand at the queue next to other tactically set up treats and wait there.
-Unfortunately, I do not present you a secret recipe that will make you immune to all these mean marketing tricks.
-But a repeated healthy shopping behavior in combination with discipline and patience will eventually make you ignore those eye-catchers.
+In order to get to the healthy, tasty fruits and vegetables, you have to first make it through the candy department before you’re led to the supposedly healthy fruit yogurts.
+And when you finally make it to the checkout, you have to stand in the queue next to other tactically set up treats and wait there.
+Unfortunately, I do not present you with a secret recipe that will make you immune to all these mean marketing tricks.
+But repeated healthy shopping behavior in combination with discipline and patience will eventually make you ignore those eye-catchers.

 Here are some tips to start with: